daviddewhurst/CrimsonSkyline.jl/README.md

 #### Other information
 CrimsonSkyline.jl is released under the GNU GPL v3.
 Copyright David Rushing Dewhurst and Charles River Analytics Inc., 2021 - present.
 The development repository is at [https://gitlab.com/daviddewhurst/CrimsonSkyline.jl](https://gitlab.com/daviddewhurst/CrimsonSkyline.jl), and it is mirrored at [https://github.com/daviddewhurst/CrimsonSkyline.jl](https://github.com/daviddewhurst/CrimsonSkyline.jl) for Julia packaging purposes.

+#### Support
+We are grateful for financial support from DARPA.
+This material is based upon work supported by the NIWC Atlantic under Contract No. N6523620C8005.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NIWC Atlantic.